scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## SCMP Authentication

 Authentication of SCMP packets is not specified here.
-In current deployments it is still experimental.
-Endpoints should therefore validate link down messages ([External Interface Down](#external-interface-down) and [Internal Connectivity Down](#internal-connectivity-down)) with additional signals for reliable operations.
+In current deployments it is still experimental so Endpoints should therefore validate link down messages ([External Interface Down](#external-interface-down) and [Internal Connectivity Down](#internal-connectivity-down)) with additional signals for reliable operations.

 # Security Considerations